OilerNetwork/pitchlake-monorepo/contracts/documentation-new.md

   // I.e, If this is Alice's first withdrawal queue for the current round, this value is 0
   account_queued_liquidity_before: u256,
   // The amount of ETH (wei) the `bps` represented after the update
-  // I.e, If Alice's locked postion is 10 ETH and she queues 2500 (25%) for withdrawal, this value is 2.5 ETH (in wei)
+  // I.e, If Alice's locked position is 10 ETH and she queues 2500 (25%) for withdrawal, this value is 2.5 ETH (in wei)
   account_queued_liquidity_now: u256,
   // The total amount of ETH (wei) in the vault that was queued for withdrawal after the queue
   vault_queued_liquidity_now: u256,